|Feature Article - January 2018|

 That puts modern humans far from home tens of millennia before the now-outdated human evolution and migration timeline had us even leaving Africa.
 8

-A Nature study published in April made a startling claim: Rounded stones found beside fractured mastodon bones near San Diego were evidence of someone [emphasis theirs] processing the animal’s remains 130,000 years ago.
+A Nature study published in April made a startling claim: Rounded stones found beside fractured mastodon bones near San Diego were evidence of someone [italics theirs] processing the animal’s remains 130,000 years ago.

 The current timeline for humans arriving in the Americas, however, is a mere 15,000 to 20,000 years ago, via Siberia and the now-submerged land bridge Beringia.
 Many in the field are highly skeptical of the Nature paper.
 9